 Lines 483-486: This sentence is confusing as written.
 The statement starting with “even the immediate” is true irrespective of tipping points.
 And tipping points themselves are often irreversible on near-term timescales even if temperature were reduced.
 I’d cut this whole sentence because the main point has already been made.

+Here we are emphasizing that the long time scale perturbation increases the vulnerability to a tipping point that could occur at any point in the future.
+Not all tipping points that are considered at present (such as in the Lenton paper referenced) are inherently irreversible in and of themselves.
+This point follows from previous statements but does not repeat anything said earlier, and we have retained it.

 Lines 496, 517: “shown by many authors”, “numerous studies” – would be nice to cite 2-3 examples

+Done

 Line 501: Would be nice to insert a sentence here about why “trimming the peak” might be desirable.

+done

 Line 502: Needs a citation – Solomon et al., PNAS 2010

+Done but we chose Held et al., 2010.

 Specific suggestions for figures:

 Fig. 2: Need to quantify “very likely”.

+done

 Fig. 2: Need to clarify which definition of CO2eq is being used – I think from the text that it’s the RF definition (“concentration of CO2 that would cause the same RF as a given mix of CO2 and other chemicals”)

+CO2 equivalent concentration refers to RF, as is standard practice.
+Clarified.

 Fig. 3a & b: y axis scale is not meaningful because quantity of emissions is not provided; numbers should be removed

+done

 Fig. 3c: See comments in text section above re this figure

+Addressed above

 Fig. 3c: Need to provide context for how this amount of methane compares to current emissions (make it relevant to real-world policy)

+done

 Fig. 3c: Should clarify that a world with “no methane” emissions is technically infeasible

+As for carbon dioxide, this is a limiting case representing no added anthropogenic emissions, not a world with no methane emissions whatever.
+This paper is not about what may ultimately be technically feasible but rather how climate physics interacts with timescales of the gases.
+Recall that these are climate physics tests, not economic scenarios, and are only chosen to illustrate the different outcomes possible for identical GWP's.
+To add more caveats would make the points murky and we have left the text as is.

 Fig. 3c: Clarification needed - is “cumulative” from 2000-2300?

+clarified

 Fig. 3c: Labels on each line corresponding to the language from the text might improve clarity of message (e.g.,“co2 reductions only”, etc.)

+done

 Fig. 4: Need to articulate assumptions made about emissions of other pollutants (also zero??)

+The caption is clear that this only for CO2.

 Fig. 4a: Add comment on what the Solomon line & Lowe line represent

+done

 Fig. 4b: I’d be interested in a sentence stating what is assumed about the airborne fraction over the 2000-2300 period.

+We are not in a position to analyze this from the indicated studies.
+No change.

 Fig. 5: What scenario was modeled?
 What assumptions were made about non-CO2 pollutants in 2000-2100?

+See Matthews et al. (2009).

 Fig. 5: I’d be interested in knowing whether most of the uncertainty is in the numerator or denominator

+The interested reader would need to go to the reference and the original model data for more information.
+No change.